 To set up Credential Management for your program:

 - Go to Settings > General > Credential Management.

 - Click Import Credentials.

 - Click Upload CSV file to upload the CSV file of credentials that you want to share.
 The CSV file supports a set of headers and values where each row is a set of credentials that can be claimed by a hacker.

-Your uploaded credentials will populate under the Credentials section where you can see which credentials have or haven’t been claimed.
+Your uploaded credentials will populate on your Credential Management page where you can see which credentials have or haven’t been claimed.
 Claimed credentials will also display the username of the hacker under the Claimed by column.
 From here, you also have the options to edit, revoke, or recycle credentials.

 If a hacker has violated your policy or HackerOne’s code of conduct, you can revoke the credential rights of a hacker by clicking Revoke next to the username of the hacker.
 You'll also need to invalidate the account on your own platform to prevent the hacker from logging in.

 The username of the account the hacker created using the provided credentials will display on the submitted report under the Account details used section.

 Once you’ve set up credential management, hackers participating in your program will be able to retrieve their credentials by clicking the Show Credentials button on your security page.